lalomorales22/penguins/docs/start/getting-started.md

     penguins onboard --install-daemon
     ```

-    The wizard configures auth, gateway settings, and optional channels.
+    The wizard configures auth, your workspace, gateway settings, and the
+    recommended local browser workflow.
     See [Onboarding Wizard](/start/wizard) for details.

   </Step>